Coronavirus latest: Over 90 countries request emergency funds | DW | 03.04.2020

 10:55 Prince Charles has opened a 4,000-bed field hospital in London built to treat coronavirus patients.
 With 80 wards, the NHS Nightingale hospital is now the world's largest critical care unit.
 The temporary facility was built at a convention center in the UK capital in just nine days.

 British ministers say the unit will need 16,000 staff if it reaches full capacity.
 Charles made a short speech by video link from his Scottish home calling the new facility "a spectacular and almost unbelievable feat of work."
-The heir to the British throne was until this week in self-isolation after testing positive for the virus.
+The heir to the British throne had been in self-isolation for the past week after testing positive for the virus.

 Similar field hospitals are being set up in other UK cities including Cardiff, Belfast and Glasgow to cope with an expected surge in seriously ill patients.